markirby/Boilerplate-Chester-WordPress-Theme/README.md

 	touch mvc/templates/header.mustache

+The fields provided by Chester automatically to the header template that we will use are:

+* blog_title - the page/post title and blog title
+* charset - charset for the site
+* template_directory - directory of the template root, used to load favicons, css, js etc

+The rest are documented at http://markirby.github.com/Chester-WordPress-MVC-Theme-Framework

 I'm going to add some conditional comments to identify versions of IE used, and set up the no-js default ready for when we load modernizr which will turn it to js, if js is supported.

 	<!DOCTYPE html>